cjxo/resume-builder-client/README.md

 # Resume Builder
 This is the front-end application for Resume Builder.
 This is a toy app, so for now, it doesn't save your resume.
 If you reload the page, then the resume inputs reset back to default.
+Please see the [live preview](https://resume-builder-client.netlify.app/).

 # Features
 - UI for General: name, occupation, telephone, email, location, and linkedin.